PeARSearch/PeARS-multilingual-fly/README.md

 ```

 This will train a PCA model rather than UMAP, which give slightly worse document representations but may be kinder to your machine.

+## Inspecting the output

+You can inspect the configuration of the representations built over Wikipedia, by using the *analyze.py* tool.
+Please check [the wiki](https://github.com/PeARSearch/PeARS-multilingual-fly/wiki/Analysis) for more details.